 Your 3 Step Career Path

 Undeniably, school is a major commitment and can feel complicated.
 That is why we’ve broken the process down into 3 simple steps:

-The CDL-A program is designed to teach you safe operating procedures, and give you a working knowledge of the industry.
+The CDL-B program is designed to teach you safe operating procedures, and give you a working knowledge of the industry.

-As a student, you’ll get practice behind-the-wheel at our driver training yards.
+As a student, you’ll get practice behind the wheel at our driver training yards.
 And both country and city driving environments.
-You can become a licensed driver with 200 hours of logged training.
+You can become a licensed driver with 80 hours of logged training.